This post may contain affiliate links.

 Goldenrod

 Goldenrod lights up the garden with its bright yellow flowers, drawing in butterflies and birds.
-This plant is easy to grow and adaptable, flourishing in various conditions while attracting various pollinators.
+This plant is easy to grow and adaptable, flourishing in various conditions and attracting a wide range of pollinators.

 Milkweed